“Let the Glacier Cool” Conservation & Education Programme

 On March 20 to 21, 2025, Chinese Glaciologists, Meteorologists and Expert Representatives, including Professor Yao Tandong, Professor Li Zhongqin, Professor Wang Feiteng etc., attended a High-level Event at the UNESCO Headquarters in Paris to jointly celebrate the First World Day for Glaciers and World Water Day 2025, and Mr. Yao Tandong made a speech for Session 1 – Scientific Research: Cryosphere Observation and Modelling.
 As part of the International Year of Glaciers’ Preservation 2025, a joint celebration of the World Day for Glaciers and World Water Day highlights the accelerating threat of glacier melt and its impact on water security, communities and ecosystems.
 With glaciers melting at record rates, the joint celebration will highlight the importance of “White Giants” as guardians of the “World’s Water Tower” for the billions of people who depend on them.

 The increasing emissions of greenhouse gases caused by human activities have led to global warming.
 The situation is like covering the Earth with a quilt, preventing heat from being reflected into space, causing the Earth’s temperature to rise.
 Currently, we are experiencing unprecedented rapid climate warming due to human activities, such as the greenhouse gas carbon dioxide produced by burning fossil fuels.
-As the temperature rises, the Earth also begins to suffer from “illness”.
+As the temperature rises, the Earth also begins to suffer from “fever”.
 The reason is that everything, and all living things on the Earth are closely intertwined with each other.
 Once nature loses its ability to balance, humans will not be able to survive alone.

 Save the Melting Glacier and Earth’s “Third Pole”